Servoy/fullcalendarcomponent2/README.md

 License
 -------
-fullcalendarcomponent is licensed under the MIT license
+fullcalendarcomponent2 is licensed under the MIT license